MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-consent-transition.md

 Once subscription lists have been migrated as described above, you can create segments based on topic and purpose opt-in and opt-out data captured in the consent center.
 This allows you to create target lists of customers that have opted-into a topic in a similar manner that outbound marketing supports subscription lists.

-An important point to consider in the creation of topic and purpose-based segments is that the available criteria for the segment is “will send” or “will not send.”
+An important point to consider in the creation of topic and purpose-based segments is that the available criteria for the segment are “will send” or “will not send.”
 This takes into account not just the existence of an opt-in/opt-out record but also the enforcement model of the topic (restrictive, non-restrictive, or disabled).
-For example, if a topic has been configured in a non-restrictive model and then used in the segment creation, the resulting list of contacts would be all who could actually receive the communication, which is all available opt-ins and any contacts that have not opted out.
-Conversely, if the model was restrictive, the segment will include only explicitly opted-in contacts.
+For example, if a topic has been configured in a non-restrictive model and then used in the segment creation, the resulting list of contacts would be all who could actually receive the communication, which is all available opt-ins and any contacts that haven't opted out.
+Conversely, if the model was restrictive, the segment includes only explicitly opted-in contacts.

 Because the contact-point consent settings are only updated when using preference centers, outbound marketing forms and pages that update consent shouldn't be used once the migration has been done.